-These game modes and speeds can be combined (one game speed combined with one game mode), creating various interesting match types for the players to play.
+Excluding the Rift Run (arena draft) and the Ranked Constructed modes, these game modes and speeds can be combined (one game speed combined with one game mode), creating various interesting match types for the players to play.

 Currently the game has 6 official factions, or 'colors' (ones that have purchasable decks for) and one additional faction that does not have a complete pre-made deck just yet:

 - Genesis Industries: A combination of humans and artificial beings that complement each other.
 The faction utilizes tinkering and constructing mechanics which allow each artificial character to be used as pump-up material for other characters by sacrificing it, or to be buffed slightly without need of a sacrifice (all this utilizes non-artificial characters' abilities).
 This faction is very versatile and can go for a very strong single character by focusing all the character pump on a single card, or spreading the buffs around and create an army of small to medium characters.

 - Warpath: A beast based faction, not unfamiliar to those who played 'Magic' (corresponding to the green color).
 This faction relies on medium characters and pumping and/or breeding them to create either stronger characters or more characters.
 Warpath has a few various ways to 'breed' its characters and create a large army that can be later on pumped, or simply used as chump blockers or endless assault of small to medium characters.